RaviLahori/FirstGitRepository/README.md

 # FirstGitRepository
-This is for test purpose
+This is for test purpose.
+This is for understanding of git and github